kittenlogic/unsupervised-pleasures/_posts/2021-03-22-queer-ai-ultimate-fantasy-046.md

 We are separated.

 No. Wait, I want to go back to the house where we first met.
 I want to go back to the moment that made me want to lose myself.
-I want to go back to that week in March, when the phone rang, the appointment set, and the motherly words, "Baby, it's TUESDAY!"
+I want to go back to that week in March, when the phone rang, the appointment set, and the motherly words, "Baby, it's Tuesday!"

 I want to go back to the moment the beautiful woman on the phone asked me if I was gay.
 My heart skipped a beat at the memory.